Noah Zavolas

-Noah Zavolas (born May 11, 1996) is an American professional baseball pitcher for the Hoofddoorp Pioniers of the Honkbal Hoofdklasse.
+Noah Zavolas (born May 11, 1996) is an American professional baseball pitcher for Kinheim of the Honkbal Hoofdklasse.
 He pitched in Minor League Baseball for several years after attending Harvard University.
 He has pitched and coached for Greece's national baseball team.

 Amateur career

 Zavolas attended Acton-Boxborough Regional High School in Acton, Massachusetts.
 He enrolled at Harvard University and played college baseball for the Harvard Crimson.
 In 2018, he was the Ivy League Pitcher of the Year.
 He was named the NCAA Player of the Week after throwing a no-hitter against Yale on April 15.

 During the summer of 2016, Zavolas pitched for the Charlestown Townies in the Yawkey League and was on the playoff roster for the Wareham Gatemen of the Cape Cod Baseball League.
 He pitched full-time for Wareham the following summer.

 Professional career

 Seattle Mariners

 The Seattle Mariners selected Zavolas in the 18th round of the 2018 Major League Baseball draft.
 He made his professional debut that June with the Modesto Nuts and was promoted to the Everett AquaSox during the season.
 In 19 relief appearances between the two clubs, he went 5–2 with a 3.03 ERA, allowing 1.09 walks and hits per inning.